 Do dermatologists offer chemical peels?

 How long do you peel after a chemical peel?

 After your chemical peel, you’ll notice some redness and peeling.
 For about two weeks, your skin will continue to peel away, leaving healthier looking smoother, more even-toned skin.
 This peeling will eventually subside.
 Most patients only experience facial peeling for three to five days but could last up to a couple of weeks.
 While you’ll only need to worry about peeling short-term, you will likely notice the redness in your face for several months after your chemical peel.
 The redness will eventually fade away completely.

 Schedule Your Appointment Today!

-If you are interested in chemical peels, visit Kendall Dermatology at our Miami, Florida dermatology office.
+If you are interested in chemical peels, visit Kendall Dermatology at our Kendall, Florida dermatology office.
 We offer a comprehensive range of skincare treatments, including the latest clinical and cosmetic dermatology procedures.
 Our office is home to skilled dermatologists and licensed estheticians.
 Contact our office by calling 305.595.0393 or fill out the form on this page to schedule an appointment anytime.